ChrisWhealy/read-sap-odata-catalog/README.md

-# Minimal App for Reading the Metadata of the Demo OData Services from SAP's Dev Centre Server
+# Minimal App for Reading the Metadata of Published OData Services on SAP's Dev Center Server

-A proof-of-concept demo app that calls the OData service `CATALOGSERVICE` on SAP's public Dev Center server.
+A proof-of-concept demo app that calls version 2 of the OData service `CATALOGSERVICE` on SAP's public Dev Center server.

 In this minimal demo scenario, the metadata XML for the selected service is simply returned to the browser as plain text.
 This XML can then be saved locally and used by the [`parse-sap-odata`](https://crates.io/crates/parse-sap-odata) crate for building an interface to that OData Service.